OwenGrumbles/NeonNinja/README.txt

 🥷 NeonNinja
-A High Contrast Dark Theme For Hackers
+A High Contrast GNU Dark Theme For Hackers

+LISCENSE
+GPLv3 License
+See License.txt or https://www.gnu.org/licenses/gpl-3.0.txt

 ABOUT: Made because I wanted to be cool.